OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 This doesn't look very professional at all, so let's fix this by greeting the user by their `login` (username).

+## Edit the Email Factor Verification Template

-3. Let's replace the highlighted line so that it reads:
+Let's replace the highlighted line so that it reads:

 ```html
 Hi $!{StringTool.escapeHtml($!{user.profile.login})},
 ```

+You can do this by manually editing the line, or by clicking the **Insert Code** link above.

-4. Click here to save your changes.
+Finally, click here to save your changes.

 ## Apply the Changes in the Email UI

-1. Highlight and copy the entire contents of the `custom-email.html` file that is open in VSCode.
+1. Highlight and copy the entire contents of the `custom-email-template.html` file that is open in VSCode.

 2. Switch back to your Chrome browser.